masm11/mxmms/README.md

  - pos: position in the playlist.
 0 for first music.
  - id: music id.
- - artist: artist.
+ - artist: artist or nil.
- - title: music title.
+ - title: music title or nil.

 ## License